spaparaju/load-files-to-s3/README.md

 # Purpose
-Loads files from a source directory to a S3 bucket
+Loads accounting files from Xero to a S3 bucket

 # Usage
 1. AWS credetials are present at ~/.aws/credentials